 Most recently, Lyle was president emeritus for NPACT, having served as the president of PactUS, the American outpost for the production company trade organization established originally in the UK — since 2015.
 PactUS merged with the U.S. based Nonfiction Producers Association this past June.

-“Dad was never happier than when helping someone else reach their potential,” she said via a statement.
+“Dad was never happier than when helping someone else reach their potential,” said daughter Joanna Kerr via a statement.
 “He will be a tough act to follow.”

 Before joining PactUS, he served as CEO of National Geographic Channels from 2011 to 2014.
 Under Lyle, the flagship Nat Geo Channel broadened its programming remit and ushered in several well-rated series and specials — among them, the scripted events Killing Lincoln and Killing Kennedy, based on the books by Bill O’Reilly, and non-fiction series such as Wicked Tuna and Life Below Zero.